-Duchess of Cambridge, a country girl at heart, has been a long standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
-The seven minute segment will introduce Catherine as a “gold Blue Peter badge-holder”.
+Duchess of Cambridge, a country girl at heart, has been a long-standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
+The seven-minute segment will introduce Catherine as a “gold Blue Peter badge-holder”.

 Both the Duke and Duchess of Cambridge received their gold Blue Peter badges in recognition of their work encouraging conversation about children’s mental health in December 2017 during Manchester visit to attend CGM Summit.
 Blue Peter Badge is a special award presented to the fans and viewers of Blue Peter that allows the entry into 200 Blue Peter Badge attractions throughout the country.

-Duchess has recently co-designed a garden for Chelsea Flower Show ‘Back to Nature’ as an effort to reconnect the kids and families to the nature.
+Duchess has recently co-designed a garden for Chelsea Flower Show ‘Back to Nature’ as an effort to reconnect the kids and families to nature.

-In the special film that can be watch at 5.30pm on Thursday 13th June, Duchess talked to the show presented Lindsey Russell about her love for the spending time outside and its benefits.
+In the special film that can be watched at 5.30pm on Thursday 13th June, Duchess talked to the show presented Lindsey Russell about her love for the spending time outside and its benefits.
 When Russell asked Duchess whether getting outside with her family is something she does a lot, Duchess replied laughingly,